Iana-Kasimova-TR/near-duplicate-text-detection-service/README.md

 - **Nightly notifications** → Hook the batch job into your messaging stack so editors get a curated list of conflicts each morning.
 - **Persisted indexes** → Move embeddings to pgvector (or another vector DB) and SimHash/BM25 metadata to Postgres/Redis, then Dockerise the whole stack (`app`, `postgres+pgvector`, optional worker containers) for production.
 - **Partially duplicated** → Also it is really important to consider the case when documents are partially duplicated as it can also has bad influence on RAG performance
+- **Build infrastructure** → make separate containers for vector storage, for storage of metadata and feedback users, also set up pipeline for retraining an algorithm for finding duplicates and keep versions of the algorithm

 ## Key points
 - **User UI experience** → For better user UI experience I propose to show the duplication and difference as in we can see it when compare commits from Github.
 Also Notification to the user should be very soft, as we are not sure on 100 percent that is total duplicate